Ballomizzy2/Opus-CoDirector/README.md

 # CoDirector — Voice-Powered Video Editing

 Edit video with your voice.
 CoDirector is an AI assistant that turns natural language commands into timeline edits.
+It is a pluggable layer above editing engines as it acts has a conversational layer that gets commands from the user and turns it into ops for the editing engine.

 **Live demo:** [opus-co-director.vercel.app](https://opus-co-director.vercel.app/)